dev-lester/dev-lester/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a Software Engineer @Zipeli
-- 🌱 I’m currently learning about Reactive Programming and Cloud Computing
+- 🌱 I’m currently learning Development
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with AI/Machine Learning
 - 💬 Ask me about IOT and Angular